teresa-m/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 ## Alignement

-Once **metaMS** have created the pseudo-spectra for each unknown compound in each files, we can start the annotation process.
+Once **metaMS** have created the pseudo-spectra for each unknown compound in each files, we can start the annotationalignement process.
 This is done by **comparing every pseudospectrum ** to each others in order to group/align similar MS spectra between samples.
 As a similarity measure, the weighted dot product is used as it is fast, simple, and gives good results ({% cite Stein1994 %}).
 The first step in the comparison is based on retention, since a comparison of either retention time or retention index is much faster than a spectral comparison.
 Since the weighted dot product uses scaled mass spectra, the scaling of the database is done once, and then used in all comparisons.
-If a pseudo-spectra Y from sample A is similar to pseudo-spectra X in sample B and they have close retention (time or index) then thay are aligned.
-This process will create the *dataMatrix* and *variableMetadata* outputs.
+If a pseudo-spectra Y from sample A is similar to pseudo-spectra X in sample B and they have close retention (time or index).
+This process will create the *dataMatrix* and *variableMetadata* outputs were aligned pseudo-spectra for different samples will belongs to the same ligne in the final *variableMetadata* and will be concidered as Unknown compound X.

 ![Match spectra](../../images/tuto_gcms_match_spec.png "Best match between an experimental pseudospectrum (red) and a database entry (blue)")